-- 6.1 There are a limited number of small development sites within Musselburgh town centre.
+6.1 There are a limited number of small development sites within Musselburgh town centre.
 None face the main streets directly, though most lie close to the main streets.
 Redevelopment can offer opportunities to bring new residents, employment or parking provision into the town, all of which benefit and support the local town centre economy.
-The sites are: - Former Somerfield car park, Dalrymple Loan this rectangular site accessed from Dalrymple Loan is in private ownership but was marketed in 2011.
+The sites are:

+- Former Somerfield car park, Dalrymple Loan this rectangular site accessed from Dalrymple Loan is in private ownership but was marketed in 2011.
 It is suitable in principle for car parking, or housing/commercial development in line with East Lothian Local Plan policy. - 2.
 Former Millhill stables this long and narrow site has a vehicular access from Millhill and a pedestrian right of access to High Street.
 The site is ELC owned and is available for redevelopment, while not being an easy site to develop.
-It may be suitable in principle for a limited housing, small business use, community use or car parking.
-The Council has prepared development guidelines for the site.14 - 1-2 Kilwinning Street This is the site of a former garage and has been acquired for affordable housing development by East Lothian Council.
-Work has commenced on 22 flats plus an additional 6 units on a separate small site in Kilwinning Street and is due to be completed in 2013. - 4.
+It may be suitable in principle for a limited housing or car parking development.
+The site could accommodate around 30 car parking spaces.
+The Council has prepared development guidelines for the site.14 - 3.
+1-2 Kilwinning Street This is the site of a former garage and has been acquired for affordable housing development by East Lothian Council.
+Work has commenced on 22 flats plus an additional 6 units on a separate small site in Kilwinning Street due to be completed in 2013. - 4.
 Bus Depot, Mall Avenue should the depot no longer be required in the future then it offers an opportunity for redevelopment in support of the town centre.
-This should provide commercial use on the street frontage, with the possibility of residential use elsewhere in line with
+This should provide commercial use on the ground floor, in line with East Lothian Local Plan 2008 policy, to extend the town centre and give a further reason to encourage more walking trips between the supermarket and the town centre.